November 2025

 The existing site comprises unattractive buildings, and the proposals will enable the re-development for a high quality and sensitivity designed farmstead scheme to come forward and deliver benefits for the community.

-Assessments of the design principles of historic farmstead have been undertaken to understand the characteristics of the layout, building sizes and distinctive features in order to incorporate them into the proposals.
+Assessments of the design principles of the historic farmstead have been undertaken to understand the characteristics of the layout, building sizes and distinctive features in order to incorporate them into the proposals.
 This includes architectural elements such as barn-inspired structures, open spaces, and natural materials.

 Following consultation, we have ensured that the vision builds upon feedback from the local community and stakeholders.